We are currently working on a number of projects in the lab. Here are some examples of what we are doing now.

 A recent study aimed to determine if higher brain activation at baseline drives beta-amyloid accumulation in humans.
 We found that cognitively normal older adults with greater brain activity at baseline showed greater beta-amyloid accumulation over time.
 Specifically, it appears that hippocampal activation, a brain region involved in memory processing, is linked to increasing levels of beta-amyloid in the brain.
 Furthermore, beta-amyloid accumulation was related to greater memory decline over time (Leal, Landau, Bell, & Jagust, in press).

 Other current projects include performing high-resolution fMRI during a novel pattern separation task to examine hippocampal-neocortical dynamics and how activity patterns relate to forgetting over 24 hours.
 We plan to investigate the influence of tau pathology on medial temporal lobe functioning in normal aging will the goal of gaining a better understanding of the network changes in cognitively normal aging and to improve dissociation of normal and pathological aging.
-Not sure if you want to have a longitudinal amyloid section or keep this here.

 The Alzheimer’s Disease Neuroimaging Initiative (ADNI) is a multicenter study that is designed to explore and validate the use of biomarkers in aging and dementia.
 The primary biomarkers include structural MRI scans and PET scans of both glucose metabolism (FDG) and amyloid.
 In addition, subjects undergo lumbar puncture for measurement of CSF Abeta and tau, as well as extensive cognitive testing.
 Currently 800 participants – 400 with mild cognitive impairment, 200 with Alzheimer’s disease, and 200 healthy older controls – are enrolled at about 60 centers in North America.
 Our laboratory is the coordinating center for the PET core and one of the primary data analysis labs.